-Below is a list of physical conditions that may qualify you for SSD:
+In general, here is a list of common physical disabilities that would qualify you for benefits:

 - Chronic Fatigue Syndrome